SonyCSLParis/web-services/README.md

 The different APIs can be queried using some specific helper functions which send a request to the APIs specified and encode the results into a Lisp list.

-Please note, in order to use some functionalities of this package, you would need to have some API keys.
-This would be necessary to request data from the Words API, the Merriam-Webster Dictionary API, the MealDB API, the Mediastack API and the Google Knowledge Graph APIs.
-For these APIs you will you have to specify your personal "API key" to send the request.
+Please note, to use some functionalities of this package, you would need to have some API keys.
+This would be necessary to request data from the Words API, the Merriam-Webster Dictionary API, the MealDB API, the Mediastack API, and the Google Knowledge Graph APIs.
+For these APIs, you will have to specify your personal "API key" to send the request.

 For information about they can be obtained, please see :